GiftDavidson/Naija-on-Wheels-A-Data-Driven-Dashboard-for-Navigating-Nigeria-s-Dynamic-Automotive-Landscape-/README.md

 # Visuals Used for Analysis
 Your dashboard effectively employs a combination of visualizations to present the data:

-Key Performance Indicator (KPI) Cards: Located at the top, these provide a clear, at-a-glance summary of the average vehicle's vital statistics: Price (₦21M), Mileage (14K km), Horsepower (132 hp), and Engine Size (2.2L).
+Key Performance Indicator (KPI) Cards: Located at the top, these provide a clear, at-a-glance summary of the average vehicle's vital statistics: Price (₦21M), Mileage (14K km), Horsepower (132 hp), and Engine Size (2.2k).

-Bar/Column Chart (Top 10 Car Models): This visualization ranks the most popular car brands, clearly showing Toyota as the dominant leader, followed by other brands like SsangYong, GMC, etc., highlighting market brand loyalty.
+Bar Chart (Top 10 Car Models): This visualization ranks the most popular car brands, clearly showing Toyota as the dominant leader, followed by other brands like SsangYong, GMC, etc., highlighting market brand loyalty.

-Pie Chart (Transmission Type): A classic pie chart breaks down the proportion of vehicles with Automatic (8) vs. Manual (9) transmissions, revealing a nearly balanced market preference with a slight lean towards manual gearboxes.
+Pie Chart (Transmission Type): A classic pie chart breaks down the proportion of vehicles with Automatic (18%) vs. Manual (22%) transmissions, revealing a nearly balanced market preference with a slight lean towards manual gearboxes.

-Treemap or Bar Chart (Car Colors): The "which color wins?" section is visualized (likely as a treemap or stacked bar chart) to display the popularity of different car colors, with White, Black, and Silver typically leading in such markets due to practicality and resale value.
+Stacked bar Chart (Car Colors): The "which color wins?" section is visualized ( stacked bar chart) to display the popularity of different car colors, with White, Black, and Silver typically leading in such markets due to practicality and resale value.

 # Key Features of the Dashboard
 Consolidated Market Overview: The KPIs provide a immediate snapshot of the market's core offering.